 - To develop well-being and character so that all members of our school can be highly successful in a 21st-century global economy

 - To build strong relationships with our community

-The three year Key Stage 3 curriculum is broad and balanced.
-This breadth of experience over the key stage provides a solid foundation for students to move into the two year GCSE.
-It aims to fully prepare our young people for life and study at Key Stage 4 – and beyond – by providing a comprehensive and challenging curriculum, building knowledge and skills through passionate and responsive teaching based firmly on Rosenshine’s principles for instruction, with a range of enriching opportunities both within school and the wider community.
+The three-year Key Stage 3 curriculum is broad and balanced.
+This breadth of experience over the key stage provides a solid foundation for students to move into the two-year GCSE.
+It aims to fully prepare our young people for life and study at Key Stage 4 – and beyond – by providing a comprehensive and challenging curriculum, building knowledge and skills through passionate and responsive teaching based firmly on Rosenshine’s principles for instruction, with a range of enriching opportunities both within the school and the wider community.

 In Year 7, we induct students into The Beacon School’s clear routines and high expectations.
-We develop a love of learning within a culture that promotes resilience, teamwork, empathy, the purpose of struggle and the joy of reward, and the benefit of going the extra mile.
+We develop a love of learning within a culture that promotes Endeavour, Kindness, Community, Ambition and Integrity.

-This is a policy response to assist us moving towards the government benchmarks for Ebacc.
-Through the options process students can choose subjects from all of the Faculties if they wish.
+This is a policy response to assist us in moving towards the government benchmarks for Ebacc.
+Through the options process, students can choose subjects from all of the Faculties if they wish.